Hosting Your Climate Advocate Training Workshop

 - Formally start the activities of your local chapter

-- Serve as a mechanism to invite new potential members to learn about us
+- Serve as a mechanism to invite new potential volunteers to learn about us

-- Train existing and potential members how to develop relationships with their elected representatives
+- Train existing and potential volunteers how to develop relationships with their elected representatives

-Request to join the Trainers group headed by Elli Sparks if you would like to be trained to lead this workshop and for a sample recording, outline, and more support for using the Presentation Slide Deck for Climate Advocate Training Workshop (with Train the Trainer notes).
+Request to join the Trainers group headed by Elli Sparks & Brett Cease if you would like to be trained to lead this workshop and for a sample recording, outline, and more support for using the Presentation Slide Deck for Climate Advocate Training Workshop (with Train the Trainer notes).